Revolution-Game-Creation-Group/200wordrpg.github.io/index.md

 [**__Link to Judge Submission Form__**](https://docs.google.com/forms/d/e/1FAIpQLSfsSSLAC2-xr85fAtRD0ok-s46LeVMtw8sR6qm5QKwGDakhBQ/viewform?usp=sf_link)

 ### Donate a Prize:
-Prizes will be donated by the community and should encourage participation in the challenge.
+We hope to offer prizes donated by the community.
+Digital prizes are prefereble (Game PDFs, Design tools, etc).

 We are seeking several categories of prizes:
 * **Winners (3 prizes)**: Large prizes for the Top 3 Winners.
 There is no 1st, 2nd, or 3rd prize, simply the Top 3.
 * **Finalists (50-ish prizes)**: Smaller prizes to reward the finalists for making it past the Reader selection.
-* **Readers and Judges (40-ish prizes)**: Prizes to reward the effort and dedication of the readers and judges.
+* **Readers and Judges (40-ish prizes)**: Smaller Prizes to reward the effort and dedication of the Readers and Judges.

 Please email davidschirduan @ gmail.com if you have a prize you would like to donate.